Sergey Ivanov (politician, born 1969): Biography

 Ivanov was born in Tomsk and graduated from the Tomsk State University in 1992, majoring in history.

 Ivanov was coordinator of the Kursk regional branch of the LDPR.
-He has also been assistant deputy of the State Duma.
-He was elected a deputy of the 4th convocation of the State Duma, the lower house of the Federal Assembly of Russia, and has been re-elected three times.
+He has also been the Assistant Deputy of the State Duma.
+He was elected as the Deputy of the 4th convocation of the State Duma, the lower house of the Federal Assembly of Russia, and has been re-elected three times.

 7th convocation of the State Duma

-In 2016, Ivanov was re-elected as a deputy in the State Duma, and his first day in office was 18 September 2016.
+In 2016, Ivanov was re-elected as a Deputy in the State Duma, and his first day in office was 18 September 2016.
 He was a representative for Rostov Oblast.
 He was a member of the counting commission of the State Duma, a member of the State Duma Committee on Parliamentary Ethics, and a member of the State Duma Committee on Legislation and State Building.

-He spoke out against an 2020 amendment to the constitution that granted the President immunity after leaving office.
+He spoke out against a 2020 amendment to the constitution that granted the President immunity after leaving office.